TommyTheHuman/MeepleStats/README.md

 ## 📌 To-Do

-- Improve UI/UX and Dark Mode
+- [ ] Improve UI/UX and Dark Mode
-- Show images for open matches
+- [ ] Show images for open matches
-- ~~Implement team-based game tracking~~
+- [x] Implement team-based game tracking
-- Add achievements system
+- [x] Add achievements system
-- Introduce multilingual support
+- [ ] Introduce multilingual support
-- Create user profile page
+- [ ] Create user profile page
-- Develop a game collection page
+- [x] Develop a game collection page
-- ~~Add support to upload images on Google Drive~~
+- [x] Add support to upload images on Google Drive
+- [ ] Create a page to randomly select a game and a timer to track the play time
+- [ ] Implement a RAG pipeline to retirve information about game rules

 ---